tompc35/data_marine_science/_sources/software-installation/README.md

 conda config --add channels conda-forge
 ```

 Now, install the additional programs and Python packages.
 This will take a while.
-Copy and paste the following onto the command line and press Enter (**note:** this command is very long and probably extends beyond the width of your browser; the easiest way to copy it is to click the box on the right side of the box):
+Copy and paste the following onto the command line and press Enter (**note:** this command is very long and probably extends beyond the width of your browser; the easiest way to copy it is to click the "copy" button that appears when you hover the cursor over the right side of the text box):

 ```
 conda install jupyter jupyterlab matplotlib pandas xarray netCDF4 cartopy cmocean gsw scikit-image scikit-learn statsmodels uncertainties pingouin nb_conda_kernels